 - All scientific coursework offered through the program will be taught in English.
 Other university courses at the Charité may also be counted towards the 30 ECTS requirement, if approved.

-The program Health Data Sciences is under the direction of Prof. Dr. Dr. Tobias Kurth, Institute of Public Health, Prof. Dr. Geraldine Rauch, Institute of Biometry and Clinical Epidemiology and Prof. Dr. Ulrich Dirnagl, BIH Center for Transforming Biomedical Research (QUEST).
+The program Health Data Sciences is under the direction of Prof. Dr. Dr. Tobias Kurth, Institute of Public Health (IPH), Prof. Dr. Geraldine Rauch, Institute of Biometry and Clinical Epidemiology (iBikE) and Prof. Dr. Ulrich Dirnagl, BIH Center for Transforming Biomedical Research (QUEST).

-The scientific coursework serves to deepen methodological knowledge, instill the fundamentals of sound scientific research practice, and promote effective dissemination of knowledge through teaching.
-Focus areas:
+The scientific coursework serves to deepen methodological knowledge, instill fundamentals of sound scientific research practice, and promote effective dissemination of knowledge through teaching.
+The program has three main focus areas: